Walter de Cusack

 Walter de Cusack (c.1270- 1334) was an Anglo-Irish judge, magnate and military commander of the fourteenth century.

+Family background and early life

-He was a younger son of Sir Andrew Cusack of Gerrardstown, County Meath.
-They belonged to the leading Anglo-Irish Cusack family, who came to Ireland soon after the Norman Conquest of Ireland in the late twelfth century and settled mainly in County Meath.
+Walter de Cusack was a younger son of Sir Andrew Cusack of Gerrardstown, County Meath.
+He belonged to a leading Anglo-Irish family, the Cusacks, who came to Ireland soon after the Norman invasion in the late twelfth century and settled mainly in County Meath.
 Sir Andrew was a younger son of Geoffrey de Cusack, Lord of Killeen.
-Nicholas Cusack, Bishop of Kildare 1279-99, was a cousin.
+Nicholas Cusack, Bishop of Kildare 1279-99, was a cousin, as presumably was the earlier Sir Walter Cusack who with his wife Elizabeth was ordered in 1392 to make a payment which they had promised under a writ of covenant to Walter Kerdiff of Ratoath.